 The Scientific Committee note that the continued increase in harvests on Fish Aggregation Devices (FADs) could reduce the maximum sustainable yields from yellowfin, bigeye and bycatch stocks.
 Should ICCAT wish to improve the long-term yields, effective measures to reduce FAD-related and other fishing mortality of small bigeye should be found.

-A TAC of 85,000t is in place and provisional catch reports indicate that this is being adhered to, however the total permissible available to member states exceeds this TAC.
+A TAC of 85,000t is in place for 2012 to 2015 and provisional catch reports indicate that this is being adhered to, however the total permissible available to member states exceeds this TAC.
 Significant longline and purse seine effort has moved to this fishery as a result of piracy in the Indian Ocean in previous years and there is still some risk that that the TAC could be exceeded despite their being a vessel register and limit for vessels over 20m in length.

 To reduce IUU, ICCAT have developed an IUU vessel register and a register of vessels authorised to undertake transhipments at sea.
 Additionally, transhipments at sea can only take place if an ICCAT Observer is onboard the receiving vessel.